Understanding school property

 The focus is on state school property, but there is some information for integrated schools.

-Key pages for property management include:
+Key page for property management include:

-Key pages for health and safety are:
+Key page for health and safety are:

 Property portal